Skip to Main Content

 Maintaining consistency across locations

-• Reference monitoring and calibration standards
+• Reference tracking and calibration standards

-• Audio mixing room acoustics and monitoring
+• Audio mixing room acoustics and tracking

-• Color grading environment consistency
+• Grading environment consistency

 • Final quality control and delivery verification